 In 1920 Čech submitted his thesis under the title "On curve and surface elements of the third order in projective space".
 Then he studied in a systematic manner the projective differential geometry of surfaces and today he is taken for one of the founders of this field.
 At that time Čech familiarized himself with several new ideas by an excellent Italian mathematician G. Fubini and spent the academic year 1921-22 in Turin.
 Fubini realized early the extraordinary capabilities of young Čech and posed him many problems.
-Finally he offered Čech to write a joint book "Geometria Proiettiva Differenziale I, II", Bologna 1926, 1927.
+Finally he offered Čech to write a joint book "Geometria Projectiva Differenziale I, II", Bologna 1926, 1927.
 In this book, special attention is paid to the problem of projective deformation.
 To make their results more accessible to general public, both authors decided to prepare a single book in French "Introduction à la géométrie différentielle projective des surfaces", Paris 1931.
 This is one of the most famous books on projective differential geometry.
-The first coworker of Čech in Brno was Otakar Borůvka, who developed the theory of correspondences between projective planes at the end of twenties.

-In 1923, while not yet 30, Čech was appointed extraordinary professor at the Masaryk University in Brno, where a vacant position arose after the death of Matyáš Lerch.
+In 1923, while not yet 30, Čech was appointed extraordinary professor at the Masaryk University in Brno, where he worked up to 1945.
 Since the chair of geometry was occupied, Čech was given the task of lecturing mathematical analysis and algebra.
 This seems to be important for his coming interest in topology.
 In 1928 Čech was appointed full professor.
 In 1932 he wrote two topological papers of fundamental importance, "Théorie générale de l'homologie dans un espace quelconque", Fund.
 Math.
 19(1932), 149-183, and "Théorie générale des variétés et de leurs théorèmes de dualité", Ann. of Math., 34(1933), 621-730.
 Other basic contributions to algebraic topology are his short note "Höherdimensionale Homotopiegruppen", Verhandlungen des internationalen Mathematikerkongresses, Zurich, 2(1932), 203, and his paper "Les groupes de Betti d'un complexe infini", Fund.
 Math.
 25(1935), 33-44.